Pakistan Reports 736 New COVID-19 Cases - Newsweek Pakistan

 Federal Areas

-In Pakistan-administered Kashmir, 706 tests were conducted, raising confirmed cases by 75 to 3,639.
-There were no recoveries or deaths in the past 24 hours, leaving 84 fatalities and 2,835 fully recovered.
-It now has 720 active cases of COVID-19.
+In Pakistan-administered Kashmir, 610 tests were conducted, raising confirmed cases by 49 to 3,688.
+There were no recoveries and 1 death in the past 24 hours, leaving 85 fatalities and 2,835 fully recovered.
+It now has 768 active cases of COVID-19.

 Global situation